rtSblnkv/My-Dev-Blog/README.md

  ```bash
   uvicorn main:app
  ```
- Change your url to .../docs and start OpenApi.
+ Change your url to .../docs and start OpenAPI.
  Create request and execute.